jtudelag/openshift-gitops-apps-any-ns/README.md

 means  setting the env var `ARGOCD_CLUSTER_CONFIG_NAMESPACES` as described in this [article](https://developers.redhat.com/articles/2023/03/06/5-global-environment-variables-provided-openshift-gitops#5_environment_variables__details).

 * Swith ArgoCD to [resource tracking](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/#switch-resource-tracking-method).
-This is not documented for OpenShift GitOps neither...It has to be set in the ArgoCD CR `spec.resourceTrackingMethod: annotation`,
+This is not documented for OpenShift GitOps neither...It has to be set in the ArgoCD CR `spec.resourceTrackingMethod: annotation`.

 # Known Issues

 ## OpenShift users can NOT see clusters or projects

-When logged in the ArgoCD instance using the OpenShift logging, with a cluster-admin user, I cant see anything in the UI, nor clusters nor projects.
+When logged in the ArgoCD instance using the OpenShift login, with a cluster-admin user, I cant see anything in the UI, nor clusters nor projects.

-Due to one or both reasons:
+I guess due to any of these reasons (or both):

   * Default ArgoCD instace permissions [narrowing since version 1.10](https://issues.redhat.com/browse/GITOPS-3032).
   * My user does not belonging to the [cluster-admin group](https://docs.openshift.com/gitops/1.10/accesscontrol_usermanagement/configuring-sso-on-argo-cd-using-dex.html#gitops-dex-role-mappings_configuring-sso-for-argo-cd-using-dex).

 ## Not enough permissions to deploy inside hello-openshift
-Apparently the ArgoCD instance inside openshift-gitops does not have enough permissions inside the hello-openshift ns:
+Apparently my ArgoCD instance (deployed outside openshift-gitops namespace) does not have enough permissions inside the hello-openshift ns:

 ```